 1. It enables ixLayer customers to provide personalized results and action plans for their end-users.
 In the above example, we have a user who is a heavy smoker and uses electronic cigarettes.
 If we combine this information with the genetic variation, we can provide an action plan that is targeted towards offering customized preventive care to a specific individual.

 2. The Health Data Graph brings rich clustered datasets for population health studies.
 The availability of health data graph clusters makes it possible to have ongoing research, and on a regular basis to collect phenotypic data from each user or participant.
-It is now possible to collect new data through the feedback loop as you can ask new phenotypic questions based on the genetics bio-marker, as well as the previous answer provided on the platform.
+It is now possible to collect new data through the feedback loop as you can ask new phenotypic questions based on the genetics bio-marker, as well as the previous answer provided on the precision care software.

 3. Health Data Graph enables each organization to de-identify the entire data sets (both static and dynamic data).
 It enables ixLayer customers to conveniently export structured-data and use different machine learning or other scientific tools to do further research studies.

-The ixLayer platform enables researchers to mix and match the different options, to investigate the effects of a genotype on multiple traits, or to investigate multiple genotypes that affect the same trait.
+The ixLayer precision health solutions platform enables researchers to mix and match the different options, to investigate the effects of a genotype on multiple traits, or to investigate multiple genotypes that affect the same trait.
 This can be achieved by selecting genotype, phenotype combinations, and plot heat maps which assist in facilitating a comparative analysis or interaction effects of various genotypes and phenotypes.

-The ixLayer platform is designed and developed with the highest security and encryption standards.
+The ixLayer digital healthcare solutions platform is designed and developed with the highest security and encryption standards.
 Data protection should be observed keenly by taking the vital steps to ensure that the data remains safe and secure and in full compliance with the industry security guidelines.
 There are various security standards and compliances which include: